 5. Performs tasks that cannot be done by manual testers: Certain tests such as the controlled web application tests can be simulated with automated testing, but cannot be performed by manual testers.

 6. Time-saving: With automated testing, manual scripts are also automated and regression testing time is reduced.
 As tests are run 24/7, automated testing saves time.
+Automation testing saves significant time by executing tests faster compared to manual testing.
+Lengthy tests that may be time-consuming for manual testers can be run unattended, allowing testers to focus on other critical tasks.

 7. Reusability of test scripts: In automated testing, the same script can be used with minor changes.
-Thus, reusability of test scripts facilitates the process of testing, and also, the same scripts can be stored and reused for repeating the test when the need arises.
+Thus, the reusability of test scripts facilitates the process of testing, and also, the same scripts can be stored and reused for repeating the test when the need arises.

 8. Helpful to testers: Since tests can run automatically when the source code changes and notify the testers of any issue, it is very helpful to both testers and developers.